 Rest assured, the pet neurologists at Southeast Veterinary Neurology (SEVN) will only recommend a CSF analysis if it's in a patient’s best interest.
 We will not perform it if it's deemed unnecessary or too risky for their particular condition.

 How is the Analysis Done?

-At Southeast Veterinary Neurology, a CSF analysis is typically performed immediately after an MRI, while your pet is still under anesthesia.
-An MRI is almost always performed first, as it will help determine whether a CSF analysis is necessary.
-While your pet is still under anesthesia from the MRI, he or she is positioned and the hair over the area where the CSF tap will be performed is clipped and the skin is aseptically prepared.
-Our skilled, experienced neurologists collect CSF by inserting a needle into the subarachnoid space and allowing the fluid to drip into a sterile collection container.
-Your pet's condition is monitored closely before, during, and after the procedure.
+At SEVN, a CSF analysis is typically performed immediately after an MRI.
+An MRI helps determine whether a CSF analysis is necessary.
+If so, while the patient is still under anesthesia from the MRI, the fur over the area where the spinal tap will be performed is clipped, and the skin is aseptically prepared.
+Our skilled, experienced pet neurologists collect CSF by inserting a needle into the subarachnoid space and allowing the fluid to drip into a sterile collection container.
+The patient’s condition is monitored closely before, during, and after the procedure.

 There are two types of spinal tap.
 A cisternal tap is where the needle is inserted at the base of the head on the back of the neck.
 This is typically performed when the neurological problem is coming from the brain or neck.
 A lumbar tap is performed by inserting the needle in the lower back.
 This is typically performed when the neurological problem is affecting the middle or lower back.

 Pet neurologists analyze CSF by looking at the number of nucleated cells, the type and appearance of the cells, and the protein level.